rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 1. YP Lite is somewhat different (separate namespace, separate receivers, no event filters, some config has moved to a separate receivers list).
 See the data model and {{DifferencesFromYangPush}}.
 Note some of these apply or impact dynamic subscriptions as well.
 [Issue 30](https://github.com/rgwilton/draft-yp-observability/issues/30)

 ### Issues related to dynamic subscriptions:

 1. Do we want to change how RPC errors are reported?
 E.g., change the RPC ok response to indicate whether the subscription was successfully created or not, or included extra error information.
 Note NETCONF and RESTCONF already define how errors are encoded in XML and JSON (for RESTCONF only), is it possible to unify this so we don't need large extra separate documents.

 ## Issues related to Subscription Lifecycle

-1. Use subscription name as the unique identifier for the subscription configuration.
-Subscription id identifies a subscription session.
-I.e., if a configured subscription is terminated and re-established then a new subscription id is allocated.
-[Issue 19](https://github.com/rgwilton/draft-yp-observability/issues/19)

 1. Should subscription-started notification include a fingerprint of the schema that is covered by the subscription that would guaranteed to change if the subscription changes?
 [Issue 11](https://github.com/rgwilton/draft-yp-observability/issues/11)

 1. If a subscription references a filter, then should that be included inline in the subscription started notification (as per the RFC 8641 text), or should it indicate that it is a referenced filter?
 [Issue 20](https://github.com/rgwilton/draft-yp-observability/issues/20)

-1. When a subscription is terminated, should it be MUST NOT send any more notifications after the terminated message, or SHOULD NOT?
-For a dynamic subscription, should the RPC be synchronous and not reply until it knows that all queues have been drained?
-[Issue 13](https://github.com/rgwilton/draft-yp-observability/issues/13)

 1. Is a publisher allowed to arbitrarily send a sync-on-start resync, e.g., if it detects data loss, or should it always just terminate and reinitialize the subscription?
 [Issue 22](https://github.com/rgwilton/draft-yp-observability/issues/22)